 Damage and parts costs

-This covers the likely extent of damage to each car model and the cost of the parts involved in its repair.
-The lower these costs, the more likelihood there is of a lower group rating
+This covers the likely extent of damage to each car model and the cost of the parts needed to repair it.
+The lower these costs, the likely there is of a lower group rating.

 New car values

-The prices of new cars are taken into account, as they are often a good guide to the cost of replacement and repair.
+We consider the prices of new cars, as they’re often a good guide to the cost of replacement and repair.

 Parts prices